LevelUpMarketers/trying-to-adult-rva-2025/docs/DevelopmentSQL.md

 The plugin automatically runs `dbDelta()` when its database version changes.
 Any new columns introduced in updates are created without manual intervention.
 The current version is stored in the `tta_db_version` option.

+WordPress's `dbDelta()` does not reliably manage `FOREIGN KEY` constraints.
+The plugin no longer defines them in table schemas to avoid upgrade errors.
+Relationships are maintained in application logic instead.

 ## Import WordPress users into `tta_members` & assign hosts & volunteers

 Use the following SQL to copy existing WordPress users into the `tta_members`